daralthus/serverless-webpack/README.md

 ```

 All modules stated in `externals` will be excluded from bundled files.
 If an excluded module
-is stated as `dependencies` in `package.json`, it will be packed into the Serverless
+is required and stated as `dependencies` in `package.json`, it will be packed into the Serverless
 artifact under the `node_modules` directory.

 By default, the plugin will use the `package.json` file in working directory, If you want to